 I’ve come to see myself in a similar way, as a “My Fair Lady” of sorts.
 I would rather be myself, authentic, instead of pretending to believe this or that just to fully fit in on one side or another.
 But it means sometimes journeying through no man’s land.
 I will be misunderstood.
 A lot.

 It’s my experience that people don’t ask questions, they just write me off.
-If they hear I’m a feminist they assume I’m pro-choice, if they hear I’m an evangelical, they assume I’m anti-LGBTQ.
+If they hear I’m a feminist they assume I’m pro-choice, if they hear I’m an evangelical, they assume I’m anti-LGBT.
 You get the drift.
 But I wonder … how many times have I made similar incorrect assumptions about others?

 See, the only way to really get to know someone is to first resist branding them, and then second, converse, ask questions and look for nuance.
 Nuance is the gold found in the in-between, in the so-called desert, in no man’s land.
 It is where individuality and uniqueness resides.
 It’s where we must go, if we truly wish to get to know one another.

 Allegiances and labels are necessary at times, but they’re also restricting.
 They can be unintentionally dishonest as well, if it means hiding part of yourself.
 For example, when it comes to my novels, I’ve been told by two different agents that my work falls into the territory of “no man’s land.” i.e. Too Christian for mainstream readers and too racy for Christian readers.

 Sure, I could conform and censor myself neatly into one land or the other, but then I’d be a dishonest writer, and what good is that?
 I have to write from my heart in a way that I feel is realistic and believable yet inclusive of my faith; even if the result is that my work dwells amongst tumbleweeds.
 So the past couple of years I’ve focused on short stories instead – serendipitously discovering in allegorical fiction a niche in which I can appeal to both markets without being disingenuous.